tomcam/ec2-linux2-ami/docs/README.md

 You need to log into your DNS provider (usually your domain name registrar, such as GoDaddy or Namecheap) and find

+I created an A record that points to an IP address, starting with 52 etc.
+We placer cert files at alocation on an ec2 instance.
+To that we need the cert private key.
+When I request a cert from ACM it doesn't privide a private key.
+So I need to create a load balancer or cloudfront distribution.
+I want 2 ec2 instances working.
+I could use an app load balanceer directly and put instances behind that.
+I could use Cloudfront, and the target could ALB (app load balancer).
+Because I want ddos protection, I should use AWS WAF, web application firewall.
+Cloudfront advantage is it's a CDN so latency is important so I should use.
+Which means Certification has to be in same region as ALB.
+Clloudfront cert must be in US-EAST-1.
+My instance will be behind Cloudfront.
+Request  a new cert for US-EAST-1

+Can't associate the

 ## Configuring the AWS CLI